-The Line 1080 project is scheduled to complete survey and field investigations during 2022.
+The Line 1080 project completed survey and field investigations during 2022.

 Project planning and city gate facility upgrades are planned for 2023.
 Project milestones during 2024 include acquisition of real estate, completion of construction plans, delivery of long lead time materials, and issuing requests for construction bids.